-The Company has intangible assets consisting primarily of trademarks/tradenames (which are not amortized) resulting from a business combination.
+The Company has non-amortizing assets consisting primarily of trademarks/tradenames resulting from a business combination.
 The Company tests for impairment on an annual basis during the fourth quarter, and between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying amount.
-No impairment charges were recognized for the years ended December 31, 2017, 2016 and 2015.
+No impairment charges were recognized for the years ended December 31, 2016 and 2015.